adhiiisetiawan/covid19-recognition/README.md

 - Covid Image Data Collection by Joseph Paul Cohen et al. [arXiv](https://arxiv.org/pdf/2003.11597.pdf)
 - COVID-19 Image Data Collection: Prospective Predictions are the Future by Joseph Paul Cohen et al. [arXiv](https://arxiv.org/pdf/2006.11988v3.pdf)

-They are also provide GitHub link that can be found [here](https://github.com/ieee8023/covid-chestxray-dataset).
-Dataset that already preprocessed also can be download from [kaggle](https://www.kaggle.com/datasets/pranavraikokte/covid19-image-dataset).
+They also provide a GitHub link that can be found [here](https://github.com/ieee8023/covid-chestxray-dataset).
+Dataset that is already preprocessed also can be downloaded from [kaggle](https://www.kaggle.com/datasets/pranavraikokte/covid19-image-dataset).

 <br>